 Where to visit in Turkey ?

 When to visit in Turkey ?

 Please click on the picture for TL samples :

-it’s perfectly possible to travel Turkey like Istanbul , Ankara, Marmaris, Fethiye, etc with nothing else but a credit or debit card.
-Just remember to draw out money when visiting the towns or villages and keep some cash at your pocket to reserve for the inevitable day.
+You can have only a credit or debit card while travelling to Turkey like big cities like Istanbul , Ankara, or highly populated Marmaris, Fethiye, etc with nothing else.
+As a reminder, just remember to draw out money when visiting the towns or small villages to keep some cash at your pocket.
+So that it can be a reserve for the inevitable day.

 How to travel to Turkey?

-Some key facts about Turkey:
+Some key facts for your Turkey holidays:

 |Religion||Muslim, mostly Sunni, small Christian minority.
 Turkey is a secular state which guarantees complete freedom of worship to non-Muslims.|